(A) The child support random moment sample

 (c) An employee

-fails to respond to an observation moment within the
+fails to respond to an observation moment within the forty-eight-hour response

-(2) Once a moment expires, it becomes an
+(2) Once a

-statistics derived from the valid responses.
+distributed by the statistics derived from the valid responses.

-(3) In accordance with federally accepted
+(3) In accordance with

-observation moment responses within
+approves by accepting all observation moment responses

-seventy-two hours.
+within seventy-two hours.

 (G) Number of observations.